dipo0x/url-shortener/README.md

 ### Introduction

-This is a RESTful API built using Golang, Fiber, MongoDB, Redis, Async and Reflex.
+This is a RESTful API built using Golang, Fiber, Postgresql, RabbitMQ, Async and Reflex.
 This API provides a simple implementation to scheduling jobs in golang.
 </br>

 ### Setup